-In Grade 5, students are required to apply mathematical understandings and mathematical practices gained in the classroom in order to answer three types of questions: multiple-choice, short-response, and extended-response.
+In Grade 6, students are required to apply mathematical understandings and mathematical practices gained in the classroom in order to answer three types of questions: multiple-choice, short-response, and extended-response.
 Session 1 and Session 2 consist of multiple-choice questions.
 Session 3 consists of short- and extended-response questions.
+Students will NOT be permitted to use calculators for Session 1.
+For Session 2 and Session 3, students must have the exclusive use of a 4-function calculator with a square root key or a scientific calculator.
+For more information about calculator use, please refer to page 14.

-The chart below provides a description of the 2017 Grade 5 Test Design.
+The chart below provides a description of the 2017 Grade 6 Test Design.
 Please note that the test design is unchanged from 2016.
 Embedded field test questions are included in the number of multiple-choice questions in Session 1 and Session 2 listed below.
 It will not be apparent to students whether a question is an embedded field test question that does not count toward their score or an operational test question that does count toward their score.

-Grade 5 Test Design
+Grade 6 Test Design